derme302/gh-pages-derme302/content/posts/2011-10-18-a-day-in-the-life-of-my-minecraft-server.md

   </tr>
 </table>

-This is where it shines that I&#8217;m not all that creative, all the earth-shattering stuff going on around me and I&#8217;m building a 4 walled castle.
+This is where it shines that I'm not all that creative, all the earth-shattering stuff going on around me and I'm building a 4 walled castle.

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>